AdobeDocs/experience-platform.en/help/ingestion/tutorials/map-a-csv-file.md

 ![](../images/tutorials/map-a-csv-file/add-data.png)

-A *[!UICONTROL Sample data]* section appears once the file is uploaded, showing the first ten rows of data.
+The *[!UICONTROL Sample data]* section appears once the file is uploaded, showing the first ten rows of data.
 Once you have confirmed that the data has uploaded as expected, select **[!UICONTROL Next]**.

 ![](../images/tutorials/map-a-csv-file/csv-added.png)